-By Parkinson Society British Columbia, November 28, 2019
+By the Parkinson Society British Columbia, November 28, 2019

 In this 1-hour webinar clinical counselor, Trevor Josephson, shares examples from real life (with permission from the subjects), and provides recommendations to Parkinson's care partners for how to cope with and manage feelings of anticipatory loss and anticipatory grief.